Daniel Arbess

-Daniel J. Arbess is a professional investor, social entrepreneur, policy analyst and lawyer who focuses on macroeconomic, geopolitical and major industrial developments.
+Daniel J. Arbess (born 1961) is an American lawyer, investor and policy analyst.
 He founded investment firms Xerion Capital Partners and Xerion Investments and co-founded Stratton Investments, Taiga Capital Partners and Triton Partners.

-Early life and education
+Early life

 Arbess was born on January 23, 1961, in Montreal, Quebec, Canada, and is a United States citizen.
 He received a JD from Osgoode Hall Law School in Toronto, and an LLM from the Harvard Law School.
 He was an affiliate at the John F. Kennedy School of Government and a fellow at the New York-based World Policy Institute.

 Career

 Arbess joined the international law firm White & Case in 1987, after having been in the Kremlin as a foreign observer when Mikhail Gorbachev unveiled the policies of Glasnost and Perestroika.
 He was the first American lawyer to re-locate to Eastern Europe, moving to Prague in early 1990.
 He advised the Czechoslovak (later Czech) government on its economic transition, principally involving privatization policy and transactions.
 In 1992, at 31, he became the youngest partner in the history of White & Case and Head of its Global Privatization Group.
 Arbess advised the Czechoslovak government on the restructuring of its auto industry, including the 1991 sale of Skoda Auto to Volkswagen AG for $6.4 billion (at the time, among the largest cross-border M & A transactions in European history), and the restructuring and sale of its downstream petrochemicals industry to a consortium of international oil majors.
 Arbess' privatization advisory work extended to Russia, Vietnam, Israel and other countries.